 6. Fidelity Focused Stock Fund

 Unfortunately, active trading strategies are also woefully tax-inefficient, particularly if your holding period is less than a year.
-Short-term capital gains are taxed as ordinary income, meaning you could be sharing up to 37% of your gains with Uncle Sam.
+Again, short-term capital gains are taxed as ordinary income, meaning you could be sharing up to 37% of your gains with Uncle Sam.

 So, it makes sense to hold funds that do a lot of active trading in a tax-deferred retirement account.
-There is no precise, universally accepted threshold for what constitutes “a lot” of active trading, but I would consider any fund with portfolio turnover (how much of the portfolio’s holdings are turned over, or replaced, in a given year) over 30% or so to be fairly tax-inefficient.
+There is no precise, universally accepted threshold for what constitutes “a lot” of active trading, but I would consider any fund with portfolio turnover over 30% or so to be fairly tax-inefficient.
 The higher that number goes, the more inefficient the fund.

 This large-cap growth fund, helmed by Stephen DuFour since 2007, seeks out firms that “will grow earnings materially faster than the market and are still trading at attractive valuations.”
 (This strategy is typically referred to as “growth at a reasonable price,” or GARP.)
 It primarily owns a few dozen growth-oriented S&P 500 stocks at higher percentages than their weights in the index, as well as a handful of stocks from outside the S&P 500.

 The “Focused” part of FTQGX’s name comes from the more “focused” portfolio list, with DeFour aiming to hold just 30 to 80 stocks at any given time.
-(Currently, that number is around 45.)
-But this high performance comes at the cost of a lot of active trading; the annual portfolio turnover is 105%.
+(Currently, that number is a svelte 40.)
+But this high performance comes at the cost of a lot of active trading; the annual portfolio turnover is more than 150%, and the fund has reported capital-gains distributions of more than 10% on more than one occasion.
 In a taxable account, that’s a large potential tax liability.
 Thus, Fidelity Focused Stock is exactly the kind of actively managed fund best held in a tax-advantaged retirement account.

-Want to learn more about FTQNX?
+Want to learn more about FTQGX?
 Check out the Fidelity provider site.

 7. Fidelity Trend Fund

-Manager Shilpa Marda Mehra owns a little more than 100 stocks she believes have above-average growth potential.
-Unsurprisingly, FTRNX is tech-heavy as a result, with top holdings that are a who’s who of mega-cap technology and tech-esque names: Apple (AAPL).
-Nvidia (NVDA).
-Amazon (AMZN).
+Manager Shilpa Marda Mehra owns 129 stocks she believes have above-average growth potential.
+Unsurprisingly, FTRNX is tech-heavy as a result, with top holdings that are a who’s who of mega-cap technology and tech-esque names: Nvidia (NVDA).
+Google parent Alphabet (GOOGL).
+Apple (AAPL).

-Fidelity Trend Fund has beaten its Morningstar Category average over every meaningful time period and has been in the top 10% of category funds over most time periods.
-Also, Morningstar has awarded it a Gold Medalist rating based on its forward-looking analysis of the fund.
+Fidelity Trend Fund has beaten its Morningstar Category average over every meaningful time period and has been in the top 10% (if not better) of category funds by performance over most time periods.
+Morningstar has also awarded it a Bronze Medalist rating based on its forward-looking analysis of the fund.

 Want to learn more about FTRNX?
 Check out the Fidelity provider site.